The Rising Sun Inn Crownsville, Maryland

 Picture

 To the right of the main entrance is the remainder of the first floor with the 1784 gambrel-roof addition.
 A portion of the central room against the back wall was enclosed to accommodate a small modern kitchen.
 Passing through the central room under a large arched opening is the addition with a centered fireplace and mid-19th century mantel.
 (A batten door off this room once leading into the kitchen has now been blocked.)
 The stairway to the second floor is at the end of the main hallway next to the rear entrance.
-The floor plan of the second floor is the same as the first.
-At this time, no visitors are allowed to the second floor.

 Picture